Why We Recommend Kauai for your Hawaiian Honeymoon

 Hanalei, the cutest small town on the North Shore of Kauai

-This is the place where Puff the magic dragon comes from , and you’ll see reference to many dragons.
-I love this place, lots of good little cafes to eat in, have a shave ice to cool off.
-The public beach access is on each end of the town.
+This is the place where Puff the magic dragon comes from, and you’ll see reference to many dragons.
+I love this place, lots of good little cafes to eat in, have a block of shave ice to cool off.
+The public beach access is at each end of the town.
 The one on the east end of town is a nice wide beach, many body surfers along here.
 Good body surfing….rent a board from a shop in town.
-The dock to the right is where they filmed a lot of scenes in South Pacific.
+The dock to the right is where they filmed a lot of scenes in the South Pacific.
 Not much shade here except up by the public restrooms.
 There is a nice shower facility here to rinse off all the sand.
 This is a beach where many celebrities have homes, including David Crosby and Graham Nash ( singer-songwriters).
 The public beach access at the far end of town has more trees and some picnic tables.
 It is farther away from the main beach area.

 Holoholo Charters takes you to the forbidden island of Niihau